franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 Also, a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to René Schodder, Abhiyan Paudyal, Gunter Ohrner and Markus K..

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
-This release we would like to highlight
+This release we would like to particularly thank user [greench](https://crowdin.com/profile/greench), for an outstanding number of translations into Turkish.
--

 Would you like to help out with translations yourself?
 Then take a look at our [translation guide](../../contributions-guide/translate-openproject/) and find out exactly how you can contribute.
 It is very much appreciated!